 When OCD interferes

 However, when OCD interferes, emotion and conflict tend to get in the way of rational thought.
 For instance, I remember having intrusive thoughts about something terrible happening to my family if I didn’t double-check all the doors and windows were locked.
 No matter how many times I checked, my anxiety would resurface and often reached uncomfortable limits.
-My uncomfortableness, to me, was evidence that risk was high, so I did the compulsion one more time.
-In my head, I had to minimise the chance of harm occurring, and to feel safe.
-Had I not had OCD, I might have initially thought “how strange” when the intrusive thoughts came into my mind, but then let them go quite quickly, and without thinking any more about what they could have meant.
-Instead, I was caught in a trap and felt like there was no way out of the spiral.
+My uncomfortableness, to me, was evidence that risk was high, so I did the compulsion again to minimise the chance of harm occurring, and to feel safe.
+Without OCD, the thoughts might have puzzled me, briefly, but not where I couldn’t let then let them go without thinking any more about them.
+Instead, I was caught in this OCD trap and felt like there was no way out of the spiral.